MuskanSinhaPi/F1-race-reactive-lighting/README.md

 This project is an IoT-based ambient display system built using a **NodeMCU (ESP8266)** and a **1-meter WS2812B NeoPixel LED strip**.

-The system fetches live Formula 1 race results from the Ergast API and dynamically updates LED colors to represent the leading constructor during a race.
+The system fetches live Formula 1 race results from the Jolpica (Ergast - compatible) API and dynamically renders LED team colors to represent the leading constructor during a race.

 At race completion, a checkered flag animation is triggered, and the winning constructor's color is stored in EEPROM so that the display persists until the next race.